 Tetuán

-Tetuán has emerged as a key regeneration zone.
-Once overlooked, it now attracts younger buyers and investors due to affordable pricing and increasing new development.
+Tetuán has quietly become one of Madrid’s most interesting regeneration stories.
+Once passed over by investors, it now attracts younger buyers and opportunistic capital thanks to affordable pricing and a growing pipeline of new development.

 Arganzuela

-Located just south of the city center, Arganzuela benefits from its proximity to Atocha Station and the Madrid Río redevelopment.
-It offers a mix of modern apartments and converted lofts.
+Arganzuela sits just south of the city center, and its proximity to Atocha Station and the Madrid Río redevelopment gives it a lot to work with.
+A mix of modern apartments and converted lofts makes for an interesting supply profile.

 Neighborhood Median Prices and Price per Square Meter